yayaq1/quartz/content/contact.md

 ## Coffee Chat?

-If you're in [Your City] or visiting, I'm always up for a coffee chat about technology, design, or life in general.
+If you're in Islamabad or visiting, I'm always up for a coffee chat about technology, design, or life in general.
 The bonfire burns brightest when shared.

 ---